 Fuelled by my sense of injustice at Eric’s story, Lake on the Mountain took the better part of a year to complete.
 Though I had little idea where it was going when I started, I had a fire building inside me.
 The first draft was 100,000 words—too long for a mystery.
-Publishers prefer a good 80,000 words.
 But I couldn’t stop.
 The words kept coming.
 By the time I finished, it was 111,000 words.
 Far too long ever to sell, was my thought.
 But, like my hero, I was willing to do whatever it took to get it out there.

-When it was published in the fall of 2012, I was pleased that my editors, Michael Carroll and Alistair Thompson, had not asked me to cut it down to what others might see as a more reasonable length.
+When it was published in the fall of 2012, I was pleased that my editors, Michael Carroll and Alistair Thompson, had not asked me to cut it down to a more reasonable length.
 They also did not ask me to cut any sex scenes, as other publishers might have done.
-I’ve always included sex when it seems essential rather than gratuitous, but in so doing you run the risk of being dismissed by serious litterateurs.
+I include sex when it seems essential rather than gratuitous, but in so doing you run the risk of being dismissed by serious litterateurs.

-Like Dan, I’m a rebel who follows his instincts.
-I often find myself going against the grain of perceived wisdom, artistically and personally.
+Like Dan, I’m a rebel.
+I often find myself going against the grain of perceived wisdom, both artistically and personally.
 My editors understood and respected that.
 Better yet, they trusted the book.
 That it went on to win the Lambda Award for Best Gay Mystery the following year was a genuine vindication for their risk-taking and mine.

 I hadn’t planned on a sequel to Lake on the Mountain, let alone an entire series, but sometimes these things take on a life of their own.
-The usual incentive for writing sequels is money, but I’m not that easy.
+The usual incentive for sequels is money, but I’m not that easy.
 Nor was there much money.
 What worked for me was praise.
-To a writer, praise is gold.
 I had struck a chord with readers who were only too happy to let me know they wanted more of Dan Sharp PI.